ctthang/kombit-service-net/README.md

 * `SoapMessageLogLocation` a folder to store all the soap message sent and received to sts and service.
 * `serilog:minimum-level` specify the level of logging.
 Log files are stored in the `Logs\` folder.

-## <a name=“testing”></a>Calling The Service Using the Anvendersystem (User Context)Open a browser and browse to:[https://adgangsstyringeksempler.projekt-stoettesystemerne.dk/Service](https://adgangsstyringeksempler.projekt-stoettesystemerne.dk/Service)To be greeted with a welcome page.
+## <a name=“testing”></a>Calling The Service Using the Anvendersystem (User Context)Open the following address in a browser:
+[https://adgangsstyringeksempler.projekt-stoettesystemerne.dk/Service](https://adgangsstyringeksempler.projekt-stoettesystemerne.dk/Service)To be greeted with a welcome page.
 Sample code which demonstrates how to call the service can be found in the class:
 `Kombit.Samples.Consumer.Consumer`The following test case demonstrates how to call the STS and then use the issued token to call a service:
 `SendRstAndThenExecuteServiceServiceSuccessfully`